 - 2.1+ GHz processor or current generation Apple M1 processor

-- 2GB of available hard-disk space
+- At least 6GB of available hard-disk space

 - 3-button, scroll-wheel mouse.